Abu Salem: Arrest, extradition and trial

 He was convicted for the 1993 Bombay serial blasts case, and murder of music baron Gulshan Kumar in 1996, shooting at Indian actress Manisha's secretary, murdering a property builder and more than 50 other cases.

 On 20 September 2002, he was arrested along with Monica Bedi by Interpol in Lisbon, Portugal.
 His satellite phone was tracked using GPS technology.
 Monica Bedi was a film actress who reportedly had relationship with him.
 In February 2004, a Portugal court cleared his extradition to India to face trial in the 1993 Bombay bomb blasts case.
 In November 2005, Portuguese authorities handed him over to India on the assurance by the Government of India that the death penalty would not be handed out.
 When Salem was in Lisbon fighting India's extradition attempt, the only proof that he was indeed Salem was provided by the fingerprint and photographs taken after his arrest in 1991.
 Monica Bedi was also extradited to India and later convicted of passport forgery in 2006 and served her imprisonment but she was not involved in any of the businesses operated by Abu Salem.

-In March 2006, a special Terrorist and Disruptive Activities (Prevention) Act court filed eight charges against him and his alleged associate Riaz Siddiqui for his role in the 1993 Mumbai serial blasts case.
-He stands accused of ferrying and distributing weapons.